Wergmort/mcp-router-use/README.md

 # MCP Router Use

-An SDK for using MCP Router to manage and communicate with MCP servers programmatically.
-MCP Router Use is designed to be a drop-in replacement for [mcp-use](https://github.com/modelhouse/mcp-use), maintaining API compatibility while using MCP Router under the hood.
+SDK for managing and using MCP servers through MCP Router.

 ## Overview

 MCP Router Use is a Python SDK that allows you to interact with MCP servers through the MCP Router.
-It maintains compatibility with the mcp-use API while leveraging MCP Router's capabilities to manage servers.
-The SDK provides a simplified interface for:
+It provides a simplified interface for:

 - Registering MCP servers with MCP Router
 - Starting and stopping MCP servers